Powerlearnproject/se-day1-assignment-Kebby647/README.md

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

-An example of vague prompt: "Tell me about programming languages" An improved prompt: "Provide a day to day plan on how I can learn Python for machine learning in six weeks period"
+An example of vague prompt: "Tell me about programming languages"

+An improved prompt: "Provide a day to day plan on how I can learn Python for machine learning in six weeks period"

-Explanation: The improved prompt above is more effective because it commands the AI assistant by
+Explanation: The improved prompt above is more effective because it commands the AI assistant by effectively communicating the desired outcome and constraints of the task that is to say:
+It is Clear: The goal is directly stated: learning Python for machine learning.
+It is Specific: The timeframe is defined as six weeks.
+It is Concise: The request is brief and to the point, without unnecessary details.